"Young adults develop an accelerator long before they can steer and brake." -Ronald Dahl, MD pediatrician and developmental psychologist

 Promote a culture change within delivery systems and reduce racial and ethnic disparities; and

-Ensure that young people understand and assert their rights to timely, meaningful, and appropriate medical, mental health, and educational services in the community.
+Ensure that young people access meaningful, and appropriate medical, mental health, and educational services in the community.